 - Conviction of a hate crime

-- Requires seven years of clean criminal history immediately following most recent conviction and Personal Statement AND three documents regarding rehabilitation as defined by CHH
+- Requires seven years of clean criminal history immediately following most recent conviction and Individual Assessment request.
+Please speak to a member of our staff about this process.

 Rental history can be a room rental or with roommates as long as the applicant paid rent directly to the landlord and it can be verified.
 Positive landlord references that cover a period of two years immediately prior to entering into a rental agreement with CHH.